Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Bank has a Employee Code of Ethics & Conducts and AntiBribery and Corruption Policy No. M.11 which must be adhered to by the Board of Directors, Board of Commissioners and all employees.
-The implementation and implementation of the Employee Code of Ethics & Conduct and Anti-Bribery and Corruption Policy is the responsibility of all management and employees at all levels of the organization as outlined in the Declaration of Integrity Pact, Code of Ethics, and Commitment to Anti-Bribery and Corruption that are signed by the Board of Directors and Board of Commissioners and attested by all employees every year.
+The Bank has a Code of Ethics and Code of Conduct and Anti-Bribery and Corruption Policy No. M.11, which must be adhered to by the Board of Directors, Board of Commissioners, and all employees.
+Implementation of these policies is the responsibility of all management and employees at all levels of the organization, as outlined in the Integrity Pact & Code of Ethics Declaration, signed by the Board of Directors and Board of Commissioners and attested by all employees annually.

-More detailed information is presented in this Annual Report.
+More detailed information is provided in this Annual Report.

-4.2 Corporate Values and Culture 4.2.1 The corporation articulates, fosters, and discloses corporate culture and values Apply
+4.2 Corporate Values and Culture 4.2.1 The corporation articulates, fosters, and discloses corporate culture and value Apply

 4.3 Enforcement and Communication of the Code of Ethics, Values, and Culture 4.3.1 The corporate code of conduct and code of ethics are communicated effectively to the Board of Directors, Board of Commissioners and all employees, integrated into corporate strategy and operations, including risk management system and remuneration structure, as well as being enforced.
 Apply

-Internalization of the Employee Code of Ethics & Conduct is regularly carried out through various available media to raise awareness and understanding to implement behavior that is in line with the Bank’s core values.
-Every year, members of the Board of Commissioners and Board of Directors sign the Integrity Pact, Code of Ethics, and Anti-Bribery and Corruption Commitment, followed by attestation of the pact by all Bank employees.
-More detailed information is presented in this Annual Report.
+Internalization of the Code of Ethics and Code of Conduct is carried out periodically through various available media to foster awareness and understanding of how to implement behavior consistent with the Bank’s Core Values.
+Each year, members of the Board of Commissioners and Board of Directors sign an Integrity Pact, Code of Ethics, and Anti-Bribery and Corruption Commitment, followed by attestation of the same pact by all Bank employees.
+More complete information is provided in this Annual Report.

 Principle 5: